-For customers not yet on Time-of-Use prices, effective November 1, 2013, the first 1,000 kilowatt hours (kWh) of electricity you consume each month will be priced at 8.3 cents per kWh.
-Each kWh you use above 1,000 kWh per month will be priced at 9.7 cents per kWh.
+For a small number of customers not on Time-of-Use prices, effective November 1, 2014, the first 1,000 kilowatt hours (kWh) of electricity you consume each month will be priced at 8.8 cents per kWh.
+Each kWh you use above 1,000 kWh per month will be priced at 10.3 cents per kWh.

-Since November 1, 2005, the seasonal price threshold has changed twice a year for residential customers to 1,000 kWh per month during the winter season (November 1 to April 30) and 600 kWh per month during the summer season (May 1 to October 31).
+Since November 1, 2005, the seasonal price threshold for customers not on Time-of-Use has changed twice a year for residential customers to 1,000 kWh per month during the winter season (November 1 to April 30) and 600 kWh per month during the summer season (May 1 to October 31).
 Every six months, the prices for electricity may change based on the OEB forecast for electricity prices.

 Refer to our rates and prices section for more information.

 How do we arrive at the adjustment factor?
 We calculate the adjustment factor by comparing the total amount of electricity we buy on behalf of all our customers to the amount of electricity we deliver to their homes and businesses.
 Once we compare how much electricity we purchased to the amount of electricity used by customers, we can arrive at how much electricity was lost during delivery.
 Adjustment factors are reviewed and approved by the Ontario Energy Board and will vary according to your service type.